younix/lrcutils/README.md

 # FAQ

-## Where can i get lrc files for my favorit songs?
+## Where can I get lrc files for my favorite songs?

 * http://www.lyrdb.com/karaoke/index.htm
 * http://www.lyricsfly.com/

-## Is it posible while recording to write output into a file and at STDOUT at
-## the same time?
+## Is it posible while recording to write output into file and at STDOUT at the same time?

 lrcrec input.lrc | tee output.lrc